iyempissy/iyempissy.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Emmanuel is a doctoral candiate in his final year at L3S Research Center, Leibniz university Hannover under the supervision of Prof. [Wolfgang Nejdl](https://www.kbs.uni-hannover.de/~nejdl/) and Asst.
+**Emmanuel** is a doctoral candiate in his final year at [L3S Research Center](https://www.l3s.de/), [Leibniz university Hannover](https://www.uni-hannover.de/en/) under the supervision of Prof. [Wolfgang Nejdl](https://www.kbs.uni-hannover.de/~nejdl/) and Asst.
 Prof. [Megha Khosla](https://khosla.github.io/).
 He is deeply passionate about the privacy of machine learning models, with a specialization in graph neural networks.
 Emmanuel excels in identifying vulnerabilities in machine learning models by lauching attacks and developing defenses, with a particular focus on the strategic implementation of differential privacy techniques to foster a more secure, responsible and ethical AI.
-He was a visiting researcher in the [Multimedia Computing Group](https://www.tudelft.nl/en/ewi/over-de-faculteit/afdelingen/intelligent-systems/multimedia-computing) at [TU Delft](https://www.tudelft.nl/en/).
+He was a visiting researcher in the [Multimedia Computing Group](https://www.tudelft.nl/en/ewi/over-de-faculteit/afdelingen/intelligent-systems/multimedia-computing) at [TU Delft](https://www.tudelft.nl/en/) and a researcher in the [Leibniz AI lab](https://leibniz-ai-lab.de/).
 In his free time, he provides consultancy services on data / ML model privacy.
 <!-- His research focuses on safeguarding user privacy while harnessing the potential of machine learning algorithms.  -->
 {style="text-align: justify;"}